flokleiser/nextjs-flo/README.md

 # To-Do/Ideas List:

+## Currently working on:

+- [ ] Card element for about me and links page

+- [ ] Card background changing for each link?

 ## Top Priority (important)

--
+- [ ] Page Loading bar?

 - [ ] Style title page
     - [ ] Add more gap between cards?
-    - [ ] Animation when hovering links
-    - [ ] Vertical slices on mobile view?
     - [ ] General 3: links transform more on hover
-    - [ ] idea 1: Background card
     - [ ] idea 2: mouse cursor effects? background gradient changing on mouse hover etc

-- [ ] add some "scroll resistance" ? scrolling slower etc

-- [ ] Change navbar animation

 - [ ] Add elements to about me --> cv